 Planning and Forecasting

-Planning and forecasting are often the starting point.
-EPM supports budgeting, rolling forecasts and scenario analysis by allowing organizations to model how changes in assumptions affect future results.
-Unlike static spreadsheets, EPM systems maintain a consistent structure across versions, time periods and business units, making it easier to understand how plans evolve.
+Budgeting, rolling forecasts and scenario analysis.
+EPM maintains a consistent structure across versions, time periods and business units — making it easier to understand how plans evolve.
+This is often the starting point for EPM adoption.

 Reporting and Analysis

-Reporting and analysis connect those plans to actual results.
-EPM enables finance teams to compare performance against expectations, explain variances and provide context to leadership.
+Comparing performance against expectations, explaining variances and providing context to leadership.
 This is where raw financial data becomes actionable insight, supporting better conversations across the organization.

 Financial Close and Consolidation

-Many EPM platforms also support financial close and consolidation.
-For organizations with multiple entities or currencies, this capability allows group reporting, eliminations and translation to live alongside planning and analysis.
-In these cases, EPM becomes the system that bridges statutory reporting and forward-looking management.
+For organizations with multiple entities or currencies, EPM supports group reporting, eliminations and translation alongside planning and analysis.
+It bridges statutory reporting and forward-looking management.

 Performance Monitoring

-Finally, EPM supports ongoing performance monitoring.
-This includes tracking KPIs, aligning targets across teams and reinforcing accountability.
-The objective is not just to report results, but to help the organization manage toward its goals.
+Tracking KPIs, aligning targets across teams and reinforcing accountability.
+The objective is not just to report results but to help the organization manage toward its goals.

 How EPM Differs from Other Finance Systems

-EPM is often misunderstood because it overlaps conceptually with several other systems in the finance stack.
+EPM is often misunderstood because it overlaps conceptually with several other systems.
 The differences are subtle but important.

 Who Uses EPM

-Although EPM is owned by finance, it serves multiple audiences within the organization.
+EPM is owned by finance but serves multiple audiences.

 CFOs

-CFOs rely on EPM to align strategy with execution.
-It provides a consistent view of performance, supports scenario analysis and enables more credible communication with boards, investors and executives.
+Rely on EPM to align strategy with execution.
+It supports scenario analysis and enables credible communication with boards, investors and executives.

 FP&A Teams

-FP&A teams are the primary users and stewards of EPM.
+The primary users and stewards.
 They design models, manage forecasts, analyze performance and support business leaders with insight.
-For FP&A, EPM is not just a system but a daily operating environment.
+EPM is their daily operating environment.

-Controllers and finance operations teams often use EPM to support consolidation, reporting consistency and governance.
-In organizations where close and planning coexist in the same platform, EPM helps connect financial reporting with performance management.
+Use EPM for consolidation, reporting consistency and governance.
+Where close and planning coexist in the same platform, EPM connects financial reporting with performance management.

 Executive Leadership